 - The first example is the use of moving images to answer and ages old question in art.
 When painting a galloping horse do all of its legs lift from the ground at the same time?
-Before 1878 the convention was to show all the legs of a galloping horse spread out. - The story of how we discovered how a horse gallops involves Eadweard Muybridge. - Born Edward James Muggeridge in Kingston-upon-Thames he emigrated to America in 1850 and returned to England in 1861 and took up professional photography.
+Before 1878 the convention was to show all the legs of a galloping horse spread out. - The story of how we discovered how a horse gallops involves Eadweard Muybridge. - Born Edward James Muggeridge he emigrated to America in 1850 and returned to England in 1861 and took up professional photography.
 He went back to San Francisco in 1867 and in 1868 his large-scale photographs of Yosemite Park made him famous. - In 1874 he shot and killed Major Harry Larkyns, his wife's lover, but was acquitted in a jury trial on the grounds of justifiable homicide. - In 1872 Governor Stanford bet \$25,000 that a galloping horse lifts all four feet of the ground at the same time.
 Muybridge spent three years photographing galloping horses but failed to convince anyone.
 In 1878 Stanford ordered him to use a battery of 12 cameras in a row triggered by the horse going by.
 Muybridge couldn't make it work so Stanford sent for a young engineer John B. Isaacs who used 24, then 48 cameras triggered by strings.
-Stanford was right but it cost him \$40,000 to collect his £25,000 bet. - A Frenchman called Meissonier invented a way to project the images, a stroboscopic disk he called the Zoopraxiscope which was them exploited by Muybridge who went on to lecture and show his moving images using the device.
+Stanford was right but it cost him \$40,000 to collect his £25,000 bet. - A Frenchman called Meissonier invented a way to project the images, a stroboscopic disk he called the Zoopraxiscope which was them exploited by Muybridge. - It was not until 1878 that Eadweard Muybridge was hired to settle a bet on whether a galloping horse had all four feet of the ground at the same time.
+He set up 12 cameras with trip wires and showed that all four foot are lifted at the same time.
+He went on to lecture and show his moving images using a device he called a Zoopraxiscope.
 This projected images from glass plates in rapid succession and can be considered as the first movie projector.